visioninhope/marsha/docs/peertube-runner.md

 # PeerTube Runner

-This document describes how to use [django-peertube-runner-connector](https://github.com/openfun/django-peertube-runner-connector) library in order to use a [PeerTube runner](https://hub.docker.com/r/fundocker/peertube-runner/tags)  on marsha.
-The goal is to replace the current AWS transcoding to use PeerTube runner hosted on our servers instead.
+This document describes how to use [django-peertube-runner-connector](https://github.com/openfun/django-peertube-runner-connector) library in order to use a [PeerTube runner](https://docs.joinpeertube.org/admin/remote-runners) on Marsha.
+The goal is to replace the current AWS transcoding to use PeerTube runner hosted on your own infrastructure instead.

 ## Marsha integration

 ### The SocketIO problem

 `django-peertube-runner-connector` is using the [socketIO](https://socket.io/) library.
-To make this works with marsha, we needed to support its websocket endpoint, so we added this to the `websocket_urlpatterns`.
+To make this works with Marsha, we needed to support its websocket endpoint, so we added this to the `websocket_urlpatterns`.

 ```Python